mdnunez/mcntoolbox/README.md

 # mcntoolbox
 The Mathematical Cognitive Neuroscience Toolbox (mcntoolbox).

-**Authors: Michael D. Nunez, Joachim Vandekerckhove and Ramesh Srinivasan from the Cognitive Sciences Department at the University of California, Irvine**
+**Authors: Michael D. Nunez, Joachim Vandekerckhove, and Ramesh Srinivasan from the Cognitive Sciences Department at the University of California, Irvine**

 ### Description ###